-Tax payment procedures, are also ranked among the least complex in the MENA region in terms of time, cost and number of payments required per year according to the 2011 Doing Business Report.
-In fact Lebanon ranked 30th in 2012 in the "Paying Taxes" category, among 183 economies, with only 19 days per year for tax payments, versus 21 days on average in the MENA region.
+Tax payment procedures, are also ranked among the least complex in the MENA region in terms of time, cost and number of payments required per year according to the 2016 Doing Business Report.
+In fact Lebanon ranked 45th in 2016 in the "Paying Taxes" category, among 189 economies.
 The Ministry of Finance has played an important role in that matter, improving processes for tax payments, introducing e-declaration and e-payment services and establishing a one-stop-shop for tax payments at Lebanese customs.